United States presidential election: Presidential coattails

 Presidential elections are held on the same date as those for all the seats in the House of Representatives, the full terms for 33 or 34 of the 100 seats in the Senate, the governorships of several states, and many state and local elections.
 Presidential candidates tend to bring out supporters who then vote for their party's candidates for those other offices.
 These other candidates are said to ride on the presidential candidates' coattails.
-Voter turnout is also generally higher during presidential election years than either midterm election years or odd-numbered election years.
+Voter turnout is also generally higher during presidential election years than either midterm election years or off-year elections years.

 Since the end of World War II, there have been a total of five American presidential elections that had significant coattail effects: Harry Truman in 1948, Dwight Eisenhower in 1952, Lyndon Johnson in 1964, Ronald Reagan in 1980, and Barack Obama in 2008.
-However, Truman's win in 1948 and Eisenhower's victory in 1952 remain the last two elections in which the same party both won the White House and elected enough members of the House take control of it from its opponents.
+However, Truman's victory in 1948 and Eisenhower's victory in 1952 remain the last two elections in which the same party both won the White House and elected enough members of the House take control of it from its opponents.
 The last American presidential election in which the same party both won the White House and elected enough members of the Senate to take control of it from its opponents was Barack Obama's win in 2008.